the94air/laravel-ajax-crud/steps.md

 ```
 <small>📍`app/Item.php`</small>

-4. You version you assets when compiling to production using the if statment inside `webpack.mix.js`:
+4. You can version your assets when compiling to production using the if statement inside `webpack.mix.js`:
 ```diff
 mix.js('resources/js/app.js', 'public/js')
     .sass('resources/sass/app.scss', 'public/css')